-All students who are enrolling on the Bloomington campus for the first time are eligible to register during Open Registration/Schedule Adjustment.
-This includes all new unergraduate students, new graduate students, and intercampus transfer students.
+All students who are enrolling on the Bloomington campus for the first time are eligible to register during New Student Registration.
+This includes all new undergraduate students, new graduate students, and intercampus transfer students.

-In addition, all returning students who were not enrolled on the Bloomington campus during Spring 2012 are eligible to register during this time period.
+In addition, all returning students who were not enrolled on the Bloomington campus during Spring 2012 are eligible to register at this time.